 SPRING is here (in my neck of the woods), and it's time to get the garden ready!
 I am on year four of my desert garden adventure, and things just keep getting better!
 Now that I have learned (through trial and error) what grows well in the desert, I'm ready to focus on what plants help each other in the garden.
 Want to learn, too?
 I thought you might!

 Instead of just randomly placing my plants in the garden (which I have done in the past), I decided to find out which plants should and should not go together.
-I found a fantastic resource at WestCoastSeeds.com.
-I've linked you to a document about companion planting.
+I found a fantastic resource at WestCoastSeeds.com, but I can't link you there because the page no longer exists.

 I had a really hard time keeping track of the twenty-four different plants I want to include in my garden.
 To keep it all straight, I created this companion planting chart and planned my square foot garden boxes based the chart.
 I hope it helps you decide what to plant as well.